alramalho/acme_stores/README.md

     - I understood that security was not part of the evaluation criteria.
 - All stores fields nullable except id and name.
 Was following the KISS and lean principle, since the id was the identifier it couldn't be null, and name was editable, I figured it made sense not to allow it to be null.
+- Store `code` size of 1500
+  - Nothing was specified in the API regarding special treatment on `code` parameter, therefore no spaces were trailed.
 ### Possible optimizations

 - Use yarn instead of npm in docker compose, faster boot times